pulumi/pulumi-hugo/themes/default/content/blog/finops-with-pulumi/index.md

 Proactive optimization and enforcement means providing real time feedback on how cloud engineering architectural changes may impact cost and creating preventative policies which do not allow for budget-busting cloud services to be provisioned.
 This is an evolving practice in many modern cloud-centric organizations.
 As more cloud operations are defined as code, this preventative, proactive optimization model is becoming more popular.

-Financial optimization can also come in the form of Strategic Sourcing; most cloud providers offer multiple discount mechanisms, including large enterprise discount plans for committed consumption that may extend to third party SaaS software purchased through the Cloud Marketplaces, as Pulumi is.
+Financial optimization can also come in the form of strategic sourcing; most cloud providers offer multiple discount mechanisms, including large enterprise discount plans for committed consumption that may extend to third party SaaS software purchased through the cloud marketplaces, as Pulumi is.
 This level of optimization will provide dramatic savings on your top-line spend.

 ## FinOps with Pulumi

 Using cloud engineering practices with Pulumi, you have the opportunity to implement both proactive and reactive models to control your cloud spend.

 As an infrastructure as code platform, Pulumi is in the unique position to be proactive about managing your costs.
 You can design guardrails on your provisioning to limit expensive resource types or quantities, direct resources to reserved allocations, ensure resources are tagged and traceable to the correct cost center, connect resources to your observability and dedicated FinOps platforms, and provide preventative visibility and control.
-Consider uses for CrossGuard Policy-as-Code, multi-language components for defining resource abstractions, and Automation API to package up orchestration into web service endpoints, as described below.
+Consider uses for CrossGuard Policy as Code, multi-language components for defining resource abstractions, and Automation API to package up orchestration into web service endpoints, as described below.

 If you are proactively managing your infrastructure, then reactively, the largest contributor to financial overrun is drift; the misalignment between the desired state and the actual state.
 Pulumi is used to define your desired state; however, many things may cause the actual state to begin to deviate from the desired state in your code, such as manual actions from the cloud console or ad-hoc deployment pipelines.